albertan017/LLM4Decompile/README.md

 ```

 ### 4. License
 This code repository is licensed under the MIT License.
-The use of DeepSeek Coder models is subject to the Model License.
-DeepSeek Coder supports commercial use.

-See the [LICENSE-MODEL](https://github.com/deepseek-ai/deepseek-coder/blob/main/LICENSE-MODEL) for more details.

 ### 5. Contact